 None (Bengel pieces were not signed)

-Lapis glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps form this German Machine Age necklace.
+This lapis and chrome necklace in a 1930s German Machine Age design was probably made by Jakob Bengel.
+It has glass beads separated by decorative chrome links and a center Galalith(?) bead with chrome end caps.
 The same piece in other colors has been attributed to Bengel by a British expert.
-(This maker’s pieces were never signed.)
+(This maker’s jewelry was never signed.)
 This necklace closes with a spring-ring clasp, which may be a replacement (it is brass in color).
 The center bead has a minor flaw that probably occurred during manufacture.
-This small imperfection does not detract from the beauty or wearability of this necklace.
-Scroll down to see bracelets that coordinate with this piece.
+This small imperfection does not detract from the beauty or wearability of this jewel.
+Scroll down to see coordinating bracelets.
+Perfect adornments for those who wear cool colors.

 - ArchivesThis lapis stone bracelet set in sterling with marcasite-embellished links is an elegant piece.
 The elongated hexagon-shaped stones may look more like sodalite than lapis lazuli, because they don’t have the brassy specks usually found in the latter.
 Whatever the case, the color is fabulous, and the workmanship is typical of the high-quality and unusual jewelry produced in Germany before World War II.
 This lovely piece closes with a concealed clasp with a safety catch.
 Scroll down to see complimentary blue Art Deco pieces.USD$395.00